sourabhpahade/mycamp/README.md

 # mycamp
-It's a  code-along project from a udemy web-dev course by colt steele

 This project gives users a platform to upload details of thier camp i.e location, price, photos etc, so the other user who are in search for these services can find a suitable camp for thier visit.